Please send your comments with the subject line “Comments on Pediatric ARV Guidelines” to ContactUs@aidsinfo.nih.gov by

 Infant HIV antibody testing to determine HIV exposure should be considered for infants in foster care and adoptees for whom maternal HIV infection status is unknown (AIII).

 HIV infection should be identified prior to pregnancy or as early in pregnancy as possible.
-This provides the best opportunity to prevent infant HIV infection and start therapy as soon as possible in those who become infected.
-Universal HIV counseling and voluntary HIV testing are recommended as the standard of care for all pregnant women in the United States by The Panel on Antiretroviral Therapy and Medical Management of HIV-Infected Children (the Panel), the U.S. Public Health Service (USPHS), the American Academy of Pediatrics (AAP), the American College of Obstetricians and Gynecologists, and the U.S. Preventive Services Task Force.1-6 All HIV testing should be performed in a manner consistent with state and local laws (http://nccc.ucsf.edu/clinical-resources/hiv-aids-resources/state-hiv-testing-laws/).
+This provides the best opportunity to prevent infant HIV infection and to identify and start therapy as soon as possible in infants who become infected.
+Universal HIV counseling and voluntary HIV testing are recommended as the standard of care for all pregnant women in the United States by The Panel on Antiretroviral Therapy and Medical Management of HIV-Infected Children (the Panel), the U.S. Public Health Service, the American Academy of Pediatrics, the American College of Obstetricians and Gynecologists, and the U.S. Preventive Services Task Force.1-6 All HIV testing should be performed in a manner consistent with state and local laws (http://nccc.ucsf.edu/clinical-resources/hiv-aids-resources/state-hiv-testing-laws/).
 The Centers for Disease Control and Prevention (CDC) recommends the “opt-out” approach, which involves notifying pregnant women that HIV testing will be performed as part of routine care unless they choose not to be tested for HIV.
-The "opt-in" approach involves obtaining specific consent before testing and has been associated with lower testing rates.
-The mandatory newborn HIV testing approach involves testing of newborns for perinatal HIV exposure with or without maternal consent, if prenatal or intrapartum maternal testing is not performed.
+The "opt-in" approach involves obtaining specific consent before testing and has been associated with lower testing rates.7,8 The mandatory newborn HIV testing approach, adopted by several states, involves testing of newborns for perinatal HIV exposure with or without maternal consent, if prenatal or intrapartum maternal testing is not performed.

 Early identification of HIV-infected women is crucial for their health and for the care of their children, whether the children are infected or not.
 Knowledge of antenatal maternal HIV infection enables: